WEBAPPLICATIES1/10slBootstrap/docs/presentation.md

 </div>
 <br/>

-> Resize the browser from small to large
+> Resize this browser window to a phone-size.

 ---

 ### Workshop
 # Stacked to horizontal